jeonpark94/whoareyou/README.md

 ## Overview

-Welcome to the **Text-Based RPG Game**!
-This is a personal project created in Java, designed as a text-based role-playing game (RPG).
-The game features a classic RPG experience where players can interact with a rich storyline, explore different environments, and engage in combat.
+Welcome to **Who are you?**!
+This is a personal project created in Java, designed as a mini text-based role-playing game (RPG).
+The game features a classic RPG experience where players can interact with a  storyline, explore different paths, and be rewarded with a personality type reading at the end.

 This project is a part of my portfolio and represents the beginning of my journey into game development.
 The aim is to showcase my skills in Java programming, object-oriented design, and problem-solving through game development.

 ## Features

 - **Interactive Storyline**: Immerse yourself in a captivating story with various quests and challenges.
-- **Character Creation**: Customize your character with different attributes and abilities.
-- **Combat System**: Engage in turn-based combat with enemies using strategic decisions.
-- **Exploration**: Navigate through different locations and uncover hidden secrets.
 - **Inventory Management**: Collect and manage items, weapons, and equipment.
+- **Personality Type**: Based on your playthrough, a personality type will be designated to you at the end.

 ## Technologies